BioJulia/PopGen.jl/docs/commands.md

 ```

 ### plot location data
-You're welcome to plot locations your own way, but for simplicity, we provide a simple `plot_locations` command to make a decent, albeit simple interactive plot (Plotly) and save some time.
+You're encouraged to plot locations however you think is best.
+For convenience and speed, we provide a `plot_locations` command to make a decent, albeit simple interactive plot (Plotly) and save some time.
 Have a look at the command in more detail under "Functions" for some configuration options.

 ```julia
 julia> plot_locations(sharks)